 The Osgood Farm

 Levi Warren purchased 100 acres here from Thomas Packer (III) in 1790 and probably built a house.
-Struthers writes that Warren lived here; The Rev. Seward, in his Sullivan History, credits the house to Nathaniel Osgood.
-Warren likely built a small house here; he is listed in the 1790 census as a Packersfield resident.
+Struthers writes that Warren lived here; he is listed in the 1790 census as a Packersfield resident.
+The Rev. Seward, in his Sullivan History, credits the house to Nathaniel Osgood.
+The current two-story hip-roofed house has an ell that connects it with a barn.
+The ell is said by the current owner to be the older part of the place and was, undoubtedly, Warren’s original house.
 In 1793 he bought the property to the west in Sullivan where he later built a large house.

 Nathaniel Osgood and his brother, John (D-4-8) came to Packersfield from Andover, Massachusetts.
 Nathaniel bought this farm in 1798 and probably enlarged the house significantly.
 Nathaniel and his wife Abigail, raised for children here and, upon his marriage, their son, Samuel and his wife Louis (Griffin) moved in and started their own family.
 Nathaniel (1852) and Abigail (1865) died there and are buried in the village cemetery.